October TBD, 2020

 2814 Eagle Ferry Road

 Are you ready for a spooky good time?
-Thrills and chills await Cub Scouts and their families at the spookoree.
+Thrills and chills await Cub Scouts and their families at this year’s spookoree.
+It appears a haunted circus is in town.
+Come if you dare and help gather the clowns back into the clown cars, rescue the high flying acrobatic trainees, and tame the wild circus animals.
 The event is hosted by Scouts in area troops, crews, ships, and posts.
-You never know what may happen during the weekend!
+You never know what may happen during the spookoree weekend!

 What to Bring

 - BSA Health and Medical forms (Parts A & B) for every participant